pokle/coding-exercise-photo-site/README.md

 ## Design choices

-I hadn't written any Ruby for about a couple of years, and it has moved out of my L1 cache.
+I hadn't written any Ruby for a couple of years, and it has moved out of my L1 cache.
 I've been working a lot in Clojure recently, and you'll have to forgive me for trying to achive a functional style in what I would now consider a classical Object Oriented language with mutability running rife.

 So here are some of the choices I made: